 What if someone only visited the page for 2 seconds?
 Does that really mean someone is more likely to buy that service/product?
-But what if he/she visited that page over 40 seconds?
+But what if he/she visited that page for over 40 seconds?
 Or what if he/she scrolled over 75% of the page?
 And have you thought about the actual content and length of the content on the page?
-15 seconds on a small page has a different weight to it, than 15 seconds on a very long article.
+15 seconds on a short article has a different weight to it than 15 seconds on a very long article.

 E.g. If you’ve spent less than 5 seconds reading this paragaph, it’s worth less than if you have spent 10 seconds reading this paragraph.

 P.s.
 If you’re a Chapman Bright customer, you should have our script for this running if you have purchased our nurturing & scoring service.
 This allows you to trigger on weight, like shown in the screenshot here.